hydrusnetwork/hydrus/docs/getting_started_installing.md

     *   For the installer, run the Start menu shortcut it added.
     *   For the extract, run 'hydrus_client.exe' in the base directory, or make a shortcut to it.

-=== "macOS"

-    *   Run the App you installed.

 === "Linux"

     *   Run the 'client' executable in the base directory.
-You may be able to double-click it, otherwise you are running `./client` from the terminal.
+You may be able to double-click it, otherwise you are running `./hydrus_client` from the terminal.
     *   If you experience virtual memory crashes, please review [this thorough guide](Fixing_Hydrus_Random_Crashes_Under_Linux.md) by a user.
+    *   Making a .desktop shortcut is ideal--check `install_dir/static/io.github.hydrusnetwork.hydrus.desktop` for an example template.

 ## Updating